dora-metrics/pelorus/docs/Configuration.md

 ### Authentication to Remote Services

 Pelorus exporters make use of `personal access tokens` when authentication is required.
-It is recommended to configure the Pelorus exporters with authenticaion via the `TOKEN` key to avoid connection rate limiting and access restrictions.
+It is recommended to configure the Pelorus exporters with authentication via the `TOKEN` key to avoid connection rate limiting and access restrictions.

 More information about personal access tokens:

 * [Github Personal Access Tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 * [Jira / Bitbucket Personal Access Tokens](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html)